shrwnsan/2048-game-windsurf/README.md

 ## About Windsurf IDE and Cascade

-This project showcases the capabilities of Windsurf IDE's Cascade feature:
+This project showcases the capabilities of [Windsurf IDE](https://codeium.com/windsurf), a next-generation development environment by Codeium:
 - AI-powered pair programming
-- Seamless integration with Claude 3.5 Sonnet and ChatGPT 4
+- Seamless integration with Claude 3.5 Sonnet
 - Efficient code generation and refactoring
 - Automated documentation and testing
 - Real-time AI assistance during development